-4.17 Owner:
+Owner:

 - a.
-The private owner or developer (or their agents) owning the right-of-ways and lands being improved; or, - b.
-A third party constructing on public right-of-way with a permit to construct. - 4.18 Pavement: The subgrade, base and surface course installed within the roadbed to specific design criteria which, in combination, constitute the roadway.
+The private owner or developer (or their agents) owning the rights-of-way and lands being improved; or, - b.
+A third party constructing on public right-of-way with a permit to construct.

+Martin Constraints Martin Constraints

+Pavement: The subgrade, base and surface course installed within the roadbed to specific design criteria which, in combination, constitute the roadway.

-- 4.19 Public Works Department: The operating department of Nassau County is responsible for the administration of this Ordinance.
-The Director of Public Works or his designee shall be responsible for determining whether the technical objectives and standards of this Ordinance have been met and has the authority to permit technical variations to certain requirements of this Ordinance under the provisions of Section 16 of this Ordinance and other applicable Federal, State, and Local law. - 4.20 Regulatory Floodway: The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the 100 year base flood without cumulatively increasing the water surface elevation more than the designated height.
-The location and extent of Regulatory Floodways are defined and may be updated or amended from time to time. - 4.21 Retention: A process for collecting and permanently storing with subsequent release through ground infiltration or evaporation a defined amount of stormwater runoff from a runoff contributing area without release to downstream and lower lying areas. - 4.22 Retention System: A normally dry stormwater storage area which meets the herein defined function of "Retention".
+Public Works Department: The operating department of Nassau County is responsible for the administration of this ordinance.
+The director of public works or his designee shall be responsible for determining whether the technical objectives and standards of this ordinance have been met and has the authority to permit technical variations to certain requirements of this ordinance under the provisions of Article 16 of this ordinance and other applicable federal, state, and local law.

+Regulatory Floodway: The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the 100-year base flood without cumulatively increasing the water surface elevation more than the designated height.
+The location and extent of regulatory floodways are defined and may be updated or amended from time to time.

+Retention: A process for collecting and permanently storing with subsequent release through ground infiltration or evaporation a defined amount of stormwater runoff from a runoff contributing area without release to downstream and lower lying areas.

+Retention System: A normally dry stormwater storage area which meets the herein defined function of retention.
 In general, retention systems are limited to areas where soil and hydrological conditions do not influence the systems infiltrative capacity and/or recovery rates.
-In general, these systems are shallow and/or limited to areas where the seasonal high groundwater table is well below the ground surface such as in areas consisting of Hydrological Soil Group A (see definition of Stormwater Management System).
+In general, these systems are shallow and/or limited to areas where the seasonal high groundwater table is well below the ground surface such as in areas consisting of hydrological soil group A (see definition of stormwater management system).

-4.23 Roadway Classifications:
+Roadway Classifications: